google-research/morph-net/README.md

 ### Regularizer Algorithms

-*GroupLasso* is designed for models without batch norm. *Gamma* is designed for models with batch norm; it requires that batch norm scale is enabled.
+* *GroupLasso* is designed for models without batch norm.
+* *Gamma* is designed for
+models with batch norm; it requires that batch norm scale is enabled.

 ### Regularizer Target Costs

-*Flops* optimizes the estimated FLOP count of the inference network.
+*Flops* targets the FLOP count of the inference network.

-*Model Size* optimizes the parameter count (number of weights) of the network.
+*Model Size* targets the number of weights of the network.

-*Latency* optimizes for the estimated inference latency of the network, based on the provided hardware.
+* *Latency* optimizes for the estimated inference latency of the network, based on the specific hardware characteristics.

 ## Example: Adding a FLOPs Regularizer